 4. ATTORNEY APPEARANCES

-- A. An attorney who appears at a hearing, conference, Docket Call, or trial shall:
+- A. An attorney who appears at a hearing, conference, Docket Call, or trial must:

-- 1) be familiar with the case;
+- 1) Be familiar with the case;

-- 2) have authority to bind the client; and
+- 2) Have authority to bind the client; and

-- 3) be in charge for that appearance.
+- 3) Be in charge for that appearance.

 B. Appearance by Telephone.